SWSJChCh/cranialEmergence/README.md

 `VEGF.py` contains a forward-Euler solver used to update the chemoattractant profiles within the growing simulation domain.

-#### collisionCell.py
-`collisionCell.py` includes functions for cellular collision detection and the detection of cells with filopodia.

 #### growthFunction.py
 `growthFunction.py` includes functions that fit _in vivo_ data of the domain length to a logistic curve, and returns a time-resolved list of domain lengths for use in the main simulation.